 - Start by offering the cat a taste of the veterinary toothpaste on the tip of your finger.

 - Next, let the cat taste the toothpaste, then run your finger along the gums of the upper teeth.

 - Once you have massaged the teeth with your finger and accustomed your cat to the taste of the veterinary toothpaste that is enough for the first training session.

 - Finish by praising your cat and giving it a favorite treat.

-Once the cat accepts the tooth "brushing" with just your finger, the next step is to introduce the toothpaste or the finger toothbrush.
+Once the cat accepts the tooth "brushing" with just your finger, the next step is to introduce the toothpaste on the finger toothbrush.

 Get the bristles of the brush along the gum line of the upper back teeth and angle slightly up, so the bristles get under the gum line.

-Work from back to front, making small circles along the gum lines.
+Work from back to front, making small circles along the gum line.
 It should take you less than 30 seconds to brush your pet's teeth.

 Even with the best tooth brushing, some cats may still need an occasional professional dental cleaning by our veterinarian.
 By brushing your cat's teeth daily and curtailing the amount of periodontal disease, you may reduce the frequency and involvement of dental cleanings and provide your cat with a healthier, sweeter smile.

 PLEASE NOTE: Never use human toothpaste as it may foam, causing stomach upset or vomiting.